WELCOME TO THE FORESTRY MEMORIES IMAGE LIBRARY

 , and the Scottish Forestry Trust, based on a wider research project into the social history of forestry in Scotland in the twentieth century.
 Read about that and the new Voices of the Forest

 : A Social History of Scottish Forestry in the Twentieth Century

 You can see the main Forestry Memories site at any time, by clicking on the web address forestry-memories.org.uk

 or above, at the left of the screen.

 The Forestry Memories Image Library contains pictures of interest to those who may work or have worked in the Forestry Industries in Scotland.
 Images can be viewed by year, by album, by manufacturer or by contributor, or you can use the simple search at the top of this page.
 Just put in something like "chainsaw" or the name of a place "Fort Augustus" to get some results.
-There are 2815 pictures on the site just now.
+Note the Advance Search facility as well.
+There are 3668 pictures on the site just now.

 You are also able to make your own album of the images here and make this publicly available if you wish.